successful mvp

 • Manage the MVP development process such that you can eliminate disruptions to your existing business.

-• Plan the project including people, IT infrastructure, technology stack, tools, etc.
+• Plan the project including software developers, IT infrastructure, technology stack, tools, etc.

 • Execute your project plan smartly, by fostering collaboration in your team.